An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Core based approach to clusterability

 The rest of the current section is devoted to the proof of the claims of this theorem.

-If we obtained the split, then for each cluster we are able to compute the cluster centre, the radius of the ball containing all the data points of the cluster but the $\mathfrak{p}$ most distant ones, and finally we can check if the gaps between the cluster cores meet the requirement of formulas (\ref{eq:globalgcase2core}) and (\ref{eq:globalgcase1core}).
+If we obtained the split, then for each cluster we are able to compute the cluster centre, the radius of the ball containing all the data points of the cluster but the most distant ones, constituting at most $\mathfrak{p}$ of the quality function for the cluster, and finally we can check if the gaps between the cluster cores meet the requirement of formulas (\ref{eq:globalgcase2core}) and (\ref{eq:globalgcase1core}).
 So we are able to decide that we have found that the data set is well-clusterable.

 So let us look at the claim (i).
 As we already know from preceding Section \ref{sec:corebasedglobalkmeansminimum}, the global minimum of $k$-means coincides with the separation by abovementioned gaps.
 Hence if there exists a positive probability, that $k$-means++ discovers the appropriate split, then by repeating independent runs of $k$-means++ and picking the split minimising $k$-means cost function we will increase the probability of finding the global minimum.
 We will show that we know the number of repetitions needed in advance, if we assume the maximum value of the quotient $M/m$.